quant-guy/Projects/README.txt

 I leverage C++ coding paradigms when possible.
-The nature of the material seems to suggest an object approach, so I've taken advanatage of the tools C++ has provided e.g. inheritance, templates, etc.  I've tried to keep everything self contained enough that you don't need to much around with template classes and such if its not your thing.
+The nature of the material seems to suggest an object approach, so I've taken advanatage of the tools C++ has provided e.g. inheritance, templates, etc.  I've tried to keep everything self contained enough that you don't need to muck around with template classes and such if its not your thing.